The Sun reporters get nomination for media awards – The Sun Nigeria

 The Sun Newspaper has been nominated for the 2021 ‘Newspaper of the Year’ of the Nigeria Media Nite-out Award (NMNA).

-Winners of the award among the nominees, would emerge after a voting process that is expected to end on September 12, 2021.
+Winners would emerge after a voting process that is expected to end on September 12.

-This year’s award has as it’s theme ‘Fake News & Social Media: Ensuring Accuracy, Objectivity In News Reportage‘.
+Its theme is ‘Fake News & Social Media: Ensuring Accuracy, Objectivity In News Reportage’.

 Leave a Reply